 Coffee and beignets are not only the signature items – they’re the majority of the menu.
 Beignets are the only food they offer, and you’ll find only a few other drinks besides coffee with chicory.

 If you prefer a heartier breakfast than what’s on offer at Cafe du Monde, Stanley is a good option to consider.
 Named after the character in A Streetcar Named Desire, Stanley serves local riffs on classic breakfast items all day, along with a bistro-style lunch menu.

 For dinner, the main attractions in the Square are two upscale Creole restaurants – Tableau and Muriel’s.
 Creole cuisine is the classic food of New Orleans, based on French cuisine but infused with the local blend of ingredients and cultures.

 Beyond this elegant pair, you can find several more excellent restaurants within a block of the Square.
-Just along St. Peter Street going toward Bourbon is the Gumbo Shop, an icon of casual Cajun/Creole, with more different gumbo options on their menu than any other restaurant in the French Quarter and also one of the neighborhood’s most affordable choices.
+Just along St. Peter Street going toward Bourbon is the Gumbo Shop, an icon of casual Cajun/Creole cuisine, with more gumbo options on their menu than any other restaurant in the French Quarter and also one of the neighborhood’s most affordable choices.

 Because of their prime location, reservations are a good idea at any of these restaurants besides Gumbo Shop, especially for dinner.

 Bars per se aren’t much of a presence in Jackson Square, but Tableau, Sylvain, and Doris Metropolitan all have bar seating areas and the option of to-go drinks.
 For something less fancy, there’s Cafe Pontalba, right at the corner of Chartres and St. Peter.

 Artists, performers, and fortune tellers all play a huge part in Jackson Square’s personality, and each group operates under slightly different rules.